 03 of 07

-To peel or not to peel -- the decision is left to each diner.
-The favas are boiled and then simply served as a finger food with salt and cumin on the side for dipping.
+To peel or not to peel–the decision is left to each diner.
+The favas are boiled and then simply served as finger food with salt and cumin on the side for dipping.
 Surprisingly satisfying and addicting, and you'll find yourself reaching back for more of this delicious Moroccan fava beans with salt and cumin.

 04 of 07

-No matter how it's seasoned, roast lamb is almost always served with salt and cumin on the side for dipping.
+No matter how it's seasoned, Moroccan mechoui is almost always served with salt and cumin on the side for dipping.
 Try it – you'll never want to eat lamb with a fork and knife again!Continue to 5 of 7 below.

 05 of 07

 These healthy and flavorful fish are plentiful in the waters off the coast of Morocco.
 One of the simplest ways to enjoy them is to bake them on a bed of salt with little or no added spices.
-Cumin, salt and lemon, offered at the table as condiments, are all the seasoning they need.
+Cumin, salt, and lemon, offered at the table as condiments, are all the seasoning these Moroccan baked sardines need.

 06 of 07